rafsanalhad/FrontendDevReactjs-1-MuhammadHarafsanAlhad/README.md

 # Vite React Project

-This is a starter template for creating a React application using Vite.
+This is a Project for internship test sekawan media

 ## Introduction

-This project is a starter template for creating a React application using Vite.
-Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects.
+This project is a frontend restaurant and was build with React js.

 ## Features